award

 Who do you file a lemon law claim against in California?

 Under California’s lemon laws, you possess the right to inform the Vehicle Manufacturer about the condition of your vehicle.
-This initial step should be taken before initiating a claim, because the vehicle manufacturer may want to reach a settlement before a lawsuit is filed.
+This initial step should be taken before initiating a claim, because the vehicle manufacturer may want to settle before a lawsuit is filed.

 If the dealership or vehicle manufacturer is unable to provide a resolution, you have the right to file a lemon law claim in court.
 If you choose to make such a claim in court, then it’s important to be represented by a highly experienced legal team.